 The Other Voice's edition of Barbara Torelli's pastoral drama Partenia (c.
 1586) is a groundbreaking contribution to the study of early modern Italian literature and women's writing.
 This is the first ever print edition of the earliest secular play by an Italian woman, acclaimed at the time of its composition.

 Winner of the Society for the Study of Early Modern Women's 2014 Scholarly Edition in Translation Award for a work published in 2013

 This volume brings together the two most influential voices in the Spanish querelle des femmes, Pere Torrellas (ca. 1420 - ca. 1492) and Juan de Flores (d. ca. 1503).
-Torrellas' Slander against Women (ca. 1445) and Flores' Grisel and Mirabella (ca. 1475) circulated widely among Spanish readers from the time of their composition throughout the sixteenth century.
+Torrellas' Slander against Women (ca. 1445) and Flores' Grisel and Mirabella (ca. 1475) circulated widely among Spanish readers throughout the sixteenth century.

 Winner of the Society for the Study of Early Modern Women's 2013 Scholarly Edition in Translation Award for a work published in 2012

 Arcangela Tarabotti (1604-1652) was compelled to become a nun against her will.
 Tarabotti used her 1650 Letters—here published in translation for the first time—to defend and build her literary reputation while she also documented rough-and-tumble literary society in early modern Venice and material existence in an early modern convent.

 The Devonshire Manuscript: A Women's Book of Courtly Poetry